Joey Worthen

-Career
+Playing Career

-College and amateur
+High School

-Born in Salt Lake City, Utah, Worthen attended Cottonwood High School where he was named to the Parade High School All-America soccer team in 1998.
+Worthen attended Cottonwood High School where he was named to the Parade High School All-America soccer team in 1998.

+College

 He played college soccer at the University of South Carolina in 1998, but after his freshman season he withdrew from school to play for the United States U-20 men's national soccer team.
-He returned to South Carolina in 1999 and continued until his senior season in 2001, finishing his career with 24 goals and 15 assists.
+He returned to South Carolina in 1999 and continued until his senior season in 2001.
+Worthen was a four-year starter and served as team captain during his senior year.

+During his career, the Gamecocks posted 50 victories and appeared in the NCAA Division I men's soccer tournament in 1998, 2000, and 2001.
+Worthen finished with 25 goals (including 12 game-winners) and 15 assists for 65 points; he earned Independent Rookie of the Year honors in 1998 and was named to the NSCAA/adidas First Team All-South in 2001.

+Amateur

-Worthen also played with the Cape Cod Crusaders in the USL Premier Development League in 2000.
+Worthen also played with the Cape Cod Crusaders in the USL Premier Development League in 2000, appearing in 14 matches and scoring 5 goals.

 Professional

-Worthern turned professional and was drafted in the second round of the A-League College Draft by the Pittsburgh Riverhounds.
-In his first season in Pittsburgh he appeared in all 28 games and was named the Riverhounds' Rookie of the Year after leading the team in assists, minutes played, games played, and games started.
-He transferred to the Richmond Kickers in 2004, and spent the next two seasons there, before being offered a contract with Real Salt Lake of Major League Soccer in March 2006.
+Worthen turned professional and was drafted in the second round of the A-League College Draft by the Pittsburgh Riverhounds.
+In his first season (2002) he appeared in all 28 games and was named the Riverhounds' Rookie of the Year after leading the team in assists (7), minutes played, games played, and games started.

+He transferred to the Richmond Kickers in 2004, spending two seasons there and advancing to the 2005 USL Championship Game.
+In March 2006, he signed with Real Salt Lake of Major League Soccer.
-On April 11, 2007, Worthen signed with the expansion Carolina RailHawks of USL First Division.

-On February 17, 2009, Worthen announced his return to the Kickers., and was part of the Kickers team which won the 2009 USL Second Division championship.
+On April 11, 2007, Worthen signed with the expansion Carolina RailHawks of the USL First Division (later NASL).
+He returned to the Kickers on February 17, 2009, and helped them win the 2009 USL Second Division championship.

-He transferred to the Austin Aztex just days before the start of the 2010 USSF Division 2 Professional League season.
+He transferred to the Austin Aztex just before the 2010 USSF Division 2 Professional League season, concluding his nine-year professional career.